Abnormal dense and dilute nuclear systems

+For quite some time there has been a consensus that most neutron stars being produced in supernova explosions have masses near $1.4M_{\odot}$ close to the neutron star maximum mass $M_{\rm max}\simeq 1.5 M_{\odot}$~\cite{Thorsett:1993sz,Brown-Bethe-ApJ423}.
+For $M>M_{\rm max}$ one deals with the black hole.
+Most of the existing that time hadronic equations of state could describe neutron stars with such masses.
+However then compact stars of different masses were observed.
+By now it is well established that the compact star masses vary in a broad interval~\cite{Lattimer-ARNPS62}.
+At present the minimal value of the accurately measured mass is $1.174(4)\,M_{\odot}$ for the pulsar PSR~J0453+1559~\cite{Martinez2015}.
+There was the claim that the object HESS CCO XMMU~J173203.3-344518 has a very small mass of $0.77^{+0.20}_{-0.17} M_{\odot}$~\cite{Doroshenko-light-HESS}.
+The analysis of Ref.~\cite{Doroshenko-light-HESS} was criticized in Ref.~\cite{Alford-Halpern-2023} with the conclusion that a small mass source is not needed for the description of observed spectra.
+Thereby one should consider the result ~\cite{Doroshenko-light-HESS} with a caution.

-We should mention that recently, the mass and radius of the Type-I X-ray burster and accretion-powered millisecond pulsar XTE J1814-138 were inferred to be $M = (1.21 \pm 0.05) M_{\odot}$ and $R = 7.0 \pm 0.4$ km (68.3\% credibility interval), using the pulse profile modeling technique \cite{Kini2024}.
-If were confirmed, the compact object of such a small radius cannot be described by conventional purely hadronic equations of state of the neutron stars.
-This could then be a candidate for the strange star, the pion condensate nucleus-star, the Lee-Wick $\sigma$ condensate compact object, or something else.
+Today, the highest precisely-measured mass of a neutron star is $2.08(7)\,M_{\odot}$ for PSR J0740+6620~\cite{Cromartie2020,Fonseca2021}.
+Recent analyses of the NICER data indicate that there is no significant variation of star radii for stars with masses varying between 1.4 and 2.0\,$M_\odot$, $R\simeq (12-13)$ km.
+A more detailed discussion can be found in Ref.~\cite{Kolomeitsev:2024gek}.
+Although any strong softening of the equation of state leads to a decrease of the radius for the objects with fixed mass, e.g. see Ref.~\cite{Ivanov:2005be}, the maximum mass of a pion-condensate nucleus-star, a hybrid star, or a strange star can be smaller or larger than the purely hadronic star, depending on the utilized model.
+In this respect we should mention that recently, the mass and radius of the Type-I X-ray burster and accretion-powered millisecond pulsar XTE J1814-138 were inferred in Ref.~\cite{Kini2024} to be $M = (1.21 \pm 0.05)\,M_{\odot}$ and $R = 7.0 \pm 0.4$\,km ( with 68.3\% credibility).
+If confirmed, the compact object of such a small radius could not be described by a conventional purely hadronic equation of state.
+Then, this object would be a candidate for a strange star, a pion condensate nucleus-star, a compact object with the Lee-Wick $\sigma$ condensate, or something else.